 The airport of La Palma is located in Breña Baja, about 8KM south of the city of Santa Cruz and serves several international destinations and local flights to Tenerife and Gran Canaria.

-There is a ferry port which runs services to and from Tenerife.
+There is a ferry port in Santa Cruz which runs services to and from Tenerife.

 La Palma doesn’t have “Holiday resorts” in the traditional sense, but most holiday accommodation on the island is on the east coast around Puerto Naos and up to los Llanos, and in Santa Cruz.